burak091/fedora-linux-user-disk-samba-management/README.md

 <img width="1111" height="503" alt="image" src="https://github.com/user-attachments/assets/1f7ad104-262d-4be4-8377-3d000e477246" /><br><br>
 To apply the changes made in Group Policy, we execute the following command in the Command Prompt:
 <pre><code>gpupdate /force</code></pre>
+From this point onward, the system will no longer prompt for credentials, and we will be able to connect to our second shared folder as the Guest user.
 <br><br>
 <img width="778" height="819" alt="image" src="https://github.com/user-attachments/assets/c37ea856-9f08-4de9-9722-a1ac087b1bcd" />
 <img width="610" height="448" alt="image" src="https://github.com/user-attachments/assets/eeb6e532-e381-4878-8b79-2488c2b59d8e" />